thetundedoherty/KMS/README.md

 # KMS
-KMS Store analysis of ordered product- An Excel Capstone project of Utiva Data Fellowship.
+Analysis of KMS store ordered product- An Excel Capstone project of Utiva Data Fellowship.